top of page

 How long does an assessment take?

 How long an assessment takes will depend upon the referral question, and the degree of thoroughness required.
 For example, a fairly straight forward assessment for a Learning Disability or Giftedness is 12 hours of clinical time.
 An assessment for ADHD, or mood, which should be done within the context of a psychoeducational assessment, is 16 hours of clinical time.
-Our initial consultation will help determine the primary referral question, and an estimate of the time necessary to meet your inquiry will be provided.
+Our initial consultation will help determine the primary referral question, and help determine the time necessary to meet your assessment inquiry.

-Assessment for ADHD, Anxiety, depression, or other mood/executive functioning needs is billed at 16 hours ($3680).
+• Assessment for ADHD, Anxiety, depression, or other mood/executive functioning needs is billed at 16 hours ($4000) and includes testing of intellectual ability, academic achievement, as well as administration of Rating Scales to investigate mood/executive functioning presentation.

 What documentation will I receive upon completion of the assessment?